uetcis/PerfectSlackAPIClient/README.md

 SlackAPIClient.Configuration.webhookURL = "YOUR_WEBHOOK_URL"
 ```

-It is recommend to set the Webhook URL in your initialization code just before you start your `PerfectHTTPServer`.
+It is recommended to set the Webhook URL in your initialization code just before you start your `PerfectHTTPServer`.

 # Usage
 The following example demonstrates how to send a `SlackMessage`.